clouddra/cv/Readme.md

 # About
-A new version of the famous Friggeri CV.
-My much simpler version now works without external font files, with regular (pdf)latex and without biber.
+Adaptation of Friggeri CV and https://github.com/eklenske/CV with column layouts.

 # License